julianofirme/brand-mate/README.md

 2. **Document Processing**: The application splits the PDF into manageable chunks using LangChain's text splitter
 3. **Vector Storage**: Document chunks are embedded and stored in Qdrant for efficient retrieval
 4. **Chat Interface**: Users can ask questions about the uploaded document
-5. **AI Processing**: The application uses Ollama to generate context-aware responses based on the document content
+5. **AI Processing**: The application uses Llama 3.3 70B to generate context-aware responses based on the document content

 ## 🛠 Tech Stack